josecanciani/php-di-event-subscriber/README.md

 # php-di-event-subscriber

-An Event Subscriber based on Symphony whose listeners are added using PHP-DI
+An Event Subscriber based on Symphony whose listeners are added using PHP-DI.

 ## Why?